Can I get a buy to let mortgage as a contractor? Yes, you can!

 Most BTL mortgages offered by lenders are Interest-Only, which means you don’t pay anything on the lump sum of the money borrowed, only the interest, and pay back the outstanding amount at the end of the term.

 Most lenders will not offer you a BTL mortgage if you don’t already own your own home or if you don’t have an existing mortgage on a property.
 You must have good credit as well as earn a minimum salary.

 Lenders will have a maximum age for BTL mortgages, usually 70 – 75 being the upper limit for when taking out a 25-year mortgage (i.e. if the upper limit is 70, then you must be under 45 to be accepted for the 25-year term).

-How much can I borrow?
+How much could you borrow?

-Is letting a good investment?
+Is Buy to Let a good investment?